sscheng25/Tourist_Guide_for_National_Parks/_posts/2019-04-13-folium-charts.md

 ---
-title: "Example: Embedding Folium charts"
+title: "Information and surroundings of the National Parks"
 date: 2019-04-13
 published: true
 tags: [dataviz, folium]